 Complications in the mother also can occur as a result of gestational diabetes, including:

-Subsequent gestational diabetes.
 Once you’ve had gestational diabetes in one pregnancy, you’re more likely to have it again with the next pregnancy.
 You’re also more likely to develop diabetes — typically type 2 diabetes — as you get older.

-Treatment for diabetes requires serious tracking over your blood sugar levels (and keeping them at a goal set by your doctor) with a combination treatment options like medications, exercise, and diet.
+Treatment for diabetes requires serious tracking of your blood sugar levels (and keeping them at a goal set by your doctor) with a combination of treatment options like medications, exercise, and diet.
 By paying close attention to your diet and lifestyle, you can minimize or avoid the “seesaw effect” of rapidly changing blood sugar levels, which can require quick changes in medication dosages, especially insulin.